MF Global clients bash fat fees, seek quick wind-down

-The legal team winding down MF Global's bankruptcy estate, led by former FBI director Louis Freeh, estimates the fees charged by the team and other professionals have reached nearly $25 million since the bankruptcy was filed in October.
+The legal team winding down MF Global's MFGLQ.PK bankruptcy estate, led by former FBI director Louis Freeh, estimates the fees charged by the team and other professionals have reached nearly $25 million (15 million pounds) since the bankruptcy was filed in October.

 Now a customer group is planning to ask that the case be streamlined so that those professionals -- especially Freeh -- receive less and customers receive more.

-Note: (This story was corrected to fix period of fee accruals in first paragraph)